Kobieta na tle ściany z grafitti

 Why is it worth it?

-“Lezbianke” is the first Jung Yiddish narrative viewed and told through a queer prism.
-Because art history is too often written from the perspective of men – here we give voice to women and the relationships between them.
-Because the event touches on important themes of identity, exclusion, silenced histories and queer heritage.
-Because it is an aesthetically original combination of herstory, performance and concert.
+“Lezbianke” is the first narrative about Jung Yiddish viewed and told through a queer, contemporary lens.
+Because art history is too often written from a male perspective, here we give voice to women and the relationships between them.
+Because the event touches on important topics such as identity, exclusion, untold stories, and queer heritage.
+Because it is an aesthetically original combination of herstory, performance, and concert.

 Photos